 Why is Prague in September a must-visit?

-Prague comes alive in September with a riot of freshness and color as it coincides with the end of summer.
-The serene weather conditions combined with lesser tourists inflow helps one to experience the authentic charm of the city in a relaxed and leisurely manner.
-Whether you want to explore the hustle and bustle of the streets, shop in crowded squares, or eat at the many chic diners, there's a lot you can do in Prague in September.
+Prague comes alive in September with a burst of freshness and color, marking the end of summer.
+The serene weather and reduced tourist traffic allow you to experience the city's authentic charm in a relaxed and leisurely manner.
+Whether you're eager to explore bustling streets, shop in vibrant squares, or dine at chic eateries, Prague offers plenty to do in September.

-The pleasant weather conditions give you a chance to witness the many marvels of the city on foot.
-You can undertake long walks through different alleys, or ride a bicycle - whatever the mode of transport, clearer roads and lesser crowds at public places can make your trip far more enjoyable.
+The pleasant weather invites you to explore the city's marvels on foot.
+You can enjoy long walks through various alleys or ride a bicycle—the choice is yours.
+Clearer roads and less crowded public spaces make your trip even more enjoyable.

 After the humidifying heat of summer, September in Prague sees an average temperature of 19°C in the day that can reach as low of 9°C in the nights.
 The weather is mostly sunny with about 12 hours of sunlight in a day and it's a great time to be outdoors and revel in the warmth of the city.